 Because costumes are awesome.

-The only reason I didn’t wear one was because I spent the entire previous day driving to and from New York City to do something exhausting… and I could barely drag myself out of bed Saturday morning in time to put makeup on and look un-scary.
+The only reason I didn’t wear one was because I spent the entire previous day driving to and from New York City to do something exhausting… and I could barely drag myself out of bed Saturday morning.

 I did have time to don my cat-eye glasses… so that I would not stand out as the lone idiot not awesome enough to wear a costume to WordCamp.

 What’s that on the side there?
 That’s my disco skull.

 There are limited options for costume-wearing when you’re an adult.
 And I was sad that I was squandering one.
 Until I GOT there.